The Standing Committees' Jurisdiction

 SECTION 301.
 THE STANDING COMMITTEES’ JURISDICTION.

-301 A. The standing committees of the Board of Governors shall be: the Committee on Budget and Finance; the Committee on Educational Planning, Policies, and Programs; the Committee on Personnel and Tenure; the Committee on University Governance, the Committee on Public Affairs, and the Audit Committee.
+301 A. The standing committees of the Board of Governors shall be: the Committee on Budget and Finance; the Committee on Educational Planning, Policies, and Programs; the Committee on Personnel and Tenure; the Committee on University Governance; the Committee on Public Affairs; and the Committee on Audit, Risk Management, and Compliance.

 301 B. The Committee on Budget and Finance shall consist of seven voting members.
 The committee shall advise and consult with the president concerning budget policy and preparation.
 The committee shall consider the budget proposed by the president and, upon its approval, shall submit the budget to the Board of Governors for final action.
 The committee shall make recommendations to the board for the allocation of funds appropriated to the board.
 It shall also advise and assist the president, and submit recommendations to the board, with respect to real property transactions, investments, endowments, and other fiscal and property matters in accordance with valuation limits established in board policy and within the jurisdiction of the Board of Governors.